CBS News chief Bari Weiss pulls '60 Minutes' story, sparking outcry

 The CBS job represents Weiss' first within television and the network news division is far larger than the Free Press.
 That said, she remains the editor of the Free Press and recently hosted a highly promoted interview broadcast on CBS with the conservative activist Erika Kirk, the widow of the slain Turning Point USA co-founder Charlie Kirk.

-Weiss has also announced plans to build on that template with more newsmaker interviews at CBS, including Vice President JD Vance and Maryland Gov. Wes Moore, a Democrat.
+Weiss has also announced plans to build on that template with more CBS newsmaker interviews, including with Vice President JD Vance and Maryland Gov. Wes Moore, a Democrat.

 Copyright 2025 NPR